Hearty Low-Carb Keto Beef Stew (Instant Pot)

 You can find all of the ingredients you need for this recipe at Sprouts Farmers Market, which specializes in healthy, natural and organic food at affordable prices!

 I love that you can brown meat right in the pot (yep, that means you only have to wash one dish for this entire recipe!) and thanks to the magic of pressure cooking, this stew cooks up in just 15 minutes.
+You can also check out Instant Pot’s websites for special offers to buy direct, or order on Amazon.

 Also, a quick note about the bone broth: instead of using true bone broth, I make my own right in the pot as the stew cooks by adding 2 marrow bones and 4 cups of water.
 But if you can’t find marrow bones, you can always add 4 cups of beef bone broth instead.
+(Kettle & Fire is the BEST brand on the market for bone broth!)

 If you don’t yet have an Instant Pot, don’t worry–I provided instructions for a slow cooker or crockpot in the recipe notes below.
 Just one more step of browning on the stovetop.
 Still super easy!